Beaumont Car Accident Lawyers

 Why Choose Portner Bond, PLLC To Handle My Case?

 Trent Bond is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, a distinction earned by only about 10% of lawyers in Texas.
-He is the vice president of the Jefferson County Bar Association as well as a former director of the Jefferson County Bar Association.
+Trent Bond is a the former vice president of the Jefferson County Bar Association as well as a former director of the Jefferson County Bar Association.

 Chris Portner is a member of the Million Dollar Advocates Forum and a member of the Multi-Million Dollar Advocates Forum, to which fewer than 1% of attorneys in the United States are members.
 He is a member of the Jefferson County Bar Association, State Bar of Texas, Jefferson County Young Lawyers Association, and American Association for Justice.

 We prepare every case as if it will go to trial because that’s the commitment and dedication that our clients deserve.
 We won’t back down from a fight, nor will we let the huge insurance companies push our clients around.
 We’re here to make sure that you get what you are owed.